You probably noticed it’s getting more challenging to get attention online, so this guide will lay out plastic surgery marketing: what’s working now.

 It’s just not enough anymore to have a nice website.
-Nobody is going to see it unless you can convince google you deserve to be on the first page of search rankings and that’s no easy feat.
+Nobody is going to see it unless you’re on the first page of the search rankings.
+And google does not make that easy for you.

-For example, in the good old days of SEO, your web folks could help your rankings by writing articles stuffed with keywords.
+For example, in the good old days of SEO, your web folks helped your rankings by writing articles stuffed with keywords.

 It was easy enough for them to do it for you, so you and your staff didn’t need to get involved so it was a win-win.

 But those days are gone.
 Google has gotten smarter and will penalize you for keyword stuffing.
 And any other shady tactics you use to attempt to try and game the system.